Financial Poise

 Business Development Companies (BDC)

-BDCs have gained a lot of attention recently due to their high yield potential relative to more traditional, fixed-income investments.
-Investing in or lending to small- to mid-sized companies, BDCs provide managerial expertise to a firm in exchange for future profit potential.
+BDCs have gained considerable attention recently due to their high yield potential relative to more traditional, fixed-income investments.
+By investing in or lending to small—to mid-sized companies, BDCs can provide managerial expertise to a firm in exchange for future profit potential.

 The tax structure of BDCs resembles real estate investment trusts (REITs), in that they are required to pay out 90% of earnings as shareholder dividends.
 However, investors should proceed with caution and consider the potential for higher risk in pursuit of higher yields.

 Another popular investment class focuses on private equity firms that perform both buy-outs and venture capital activity themselves.
-These public private equity firms have historically given a boost to portfolios with somewhat less volatility than the public markets.
+These public-private equity firms have historically boosted portfolios with somewhat less volatility than the public markets.

 Equity Crowdfunding

-Here, investors can invest in crowdfunding deals through websites that connect investors with specific companies.
-Equity crowdfunding is distinct from crowdfunding sites like Kickstarter, where entrepreneurs raise capital through the presale of their product, at a discount or through tiers of various perks and prizes to attract fans and potential customers.
-In contrast, equity crowdfunded companies sell securities in a variety of forms that includes equity in the company, debt, revenue share, convertible notes or other securities.
+Investors can invest in crowdfunding deals through websites that connect investors with specific companies.
+Equity crowdfunding is distinct from crowdfunding sites like Kickstarter, where entrepreneurs raise capital through the presale of their product at a discount or through tiers of various incentives to attract fans and potential customers.
+In contrast, equity-crowdfunded companies sell securities in a variety of forms, including equity in the company, debt, revenue share, convertible notes, or other securities.

 Private Markets Placement

-Tips for Success When Investing in Private Companies
+5 Tips for Successfully Investing in Private Companies

 Alternative investments rooted in the private equity space can be complex.
 They can also come with higher management fees.
 Here are five tips for investors to maximize their chances for success:

 1. Stay diversified.
-This is the key to ensuring that you don’t have too much single-name exposure to one asset.
-Portfolio diversification across sectors and business models is critical.
+Diversifying your portfolio across sectors and business models is critical to ensuring that you don’t have too much single-name exposure to one asset.

 2. Understand fees.
 Fees from buy-out funds and private equity deals are often on the high side – approaching 2% annually on assets and 20% on profits.
-However, you choose to invest in private equity, make certain you understand the fee structure, as well as the potential risk.
+However, if you choose to invest in private equity, understand the fee structure as well as the potential risk.

 3. Don’t invest too much.
 Limit your personal exposure to this asset class to only a small part of your overall portfolio – and stick to it.
 Amounts will vary according to financial circumstances and appetite for risk.
 Institutional investors, for example, typically allocate no more than 5% to 10% of their portfolio to venture capital.